mxagar/computer_vision_udacity/04_Object_Tracking_Localization/CVND_Object_Tracking_Localization.md

     x_1/s - x_0/s = dx1/s
     x_2/s - x_1/s = dx2/s

-That means, we have assumed `s = 1` so far; by changing and multiplying the values enetered in `omega` and `xi` we can model the uncertainty; we call `1/s` the strength factor:
+That means, we have assumed `s = 1` so far; by changing and multiplying the values entered in `omega` and `xi` we can model the uncertainty; we call `1/s` the strength factor:

-- a larger `s` means a smaller strength factor, which is related to less confidence
+- a larger `s` means a smaller strength factor, which is related to less confidence;
-- a smaller `s` means a larger strength factor, which is related to more confidence.
+- a smaller `s` means a larger strength factor, which is related to more confidence;
+- we can have a different value of `s` for motion steps or measurements.

-We basically need to multiply the entered coefficients in `omega` and `xi` and a new solution is obtained, which reveals teh best estimate taking into account the noise/uncertainty:
+We basically need to multiply the entered coefficients in `omega` and `xi` and a new solution is obtained, which reveals the best estimate taking into account the noise/uncertainty:

 ```python
 # Update of the third measurement